AutoGIS-2017/Exercise-3/README.md

   - You only need to use the `distance` -parameter, don't care about the other parameters.

 ## Problem 3: How many people live within 5 km from shopping centers?

+Last step in our analysis is to make a spatial join between our point-buffer layer and the same population grid that was [used in the lesson materials](https://automating-gis-processes.github.io/2016/Lesson3-spatial-join.html#download-and-clean-the-data).

+**Steps**

+-

+## Hints

+See hints for this exercise from [here](https://github.com/Automating-GIS-processes/Lesson-3-Geocoding-Spatial-Queries/blob/master/Lesson/Lesson-3-hints.md)